‘Swing Time’, Part One, Chapter 2

 ALONZO

 Oh, hello there, sir.
-How can we help you?
+How can we help?

 DOCTOR

-You haven’t by any chance seeing a young couple in here, have you?
+You haven’t by any chance seen a young couple, have you?

 ARTHUR